jreisinger/checkip/README.md

 true	virustotal.com
 ```

-Active checks (`-a`) interact with the target IP address.
+Active checks (`-a`) interact with the IP address.
 You should only run
 them against your hosts or hosts you have permission to scan.

 ```